 Life insurance tend to have a longer policy term, typically ranging from 5 years, 20 years to a lifetime.
 This means that you’d be paying for your coverage during this period.
-The available policy terms for Personal Accident Insurance are more flexible with annual and even monthly renewable options.
+The available policy terms for Personal Accident Insurance are more flexible with annual renewable options.

 For personal accident cover, a standalone policy makes it easier to adjust your portfolio versus a rider that will only be inforce if your main policy is maintained.
 If you surrender your main policy, you will need to give up your rider benefits too.

 Some life insurance and personal accident insurance require medical underwriting, but this is not always the case.
 At Tiq by Etiqa Insurance, our online life protection plans and personal accident insurance are fast and easy to purchase in just a few clicks.
 No medical underwriting required, unless otherwise stated.